joemoose/dungeoneers.d20/docs/combat.md

 ## Defending

-If you take your turn to focus exclusively on defending, you can make a DEX check to parry, block, or dodge subsequent melee attacks.
+If you take your turn to focus exclusively on defending, you can make a DEX save to parry, block, or dodge subsequent melee attacks.
 To defend against ranged attacks, you must have a shield equipped.

 You can’t defend against attacks with the *blast* quality.

-A critical success on your defense check against a melee attack also allows you to counterattack your opponent immediately.
+A critical success on your defense save against a melee attack also allows you to counterattack your opponent immediately.

 You can also declare that you are defending another ally, area, or object and attempt to defend against attacks against them.